 How to Maximize Your Life Insurance Policy With a Child Term Rider

 There are numerous advantages to life insurance.
 However, often overlooked are the benefits of life insurance for children.
-In the following article we will highlight some of the advantages and benefits and provide our readers with some additional food for thought outside of the status quo.
+In the following article, we will highlight some more information and advantages of adding a child term rider to a life insurance policy.

 What is a Child Term Rider?

 When a parent takes out a life insurance policy he or she has the option of including a child term rider which extends additional life insurance coverage to all eligible children for an additional fixed premium.

 The premium is the same no matter how many children it covers.
 Therefore, it is a huge benefit to large families with many eligible children as a parent can obtain life insurance on all children for one low price.